Level 2: Information Literacy | Cyber Civics

 SEARCHING THE WEB

-Through this series of lessons, students are introduced to the basics of Internet search, learn to craft effective search queries, understand how to effectively evaluate search engine results page, and consider the place of AI chatbots.
+Students are introduced to the basics of Internet search, learn to craft effective search queries, understand how to effectively evaluate search engine results page, and consider the impact of AI on search.

 • Teacher Guide